All Episodes

 I try to focus on good cheer.

-Uh I try to stay away from speculation on negative doom and gloom stories, which is 90% of what is so-called news today.
+I try to stay away from speculation on negative doom and gloom stories, which is 90% of what is so-called news today.

-But the bad news, the terribly disheartening news, in fact, news that some might conclude proves our declining ability to be compassionate in this country.
+But the bad news, the terribly disheartening news, and in fact, news that some might conclude proves our declining ability to be compassionate in this country.

-According to the latest statistics, our country, our people, our nation, will spend only 5% more this year on their pets.
+According to the latest statistics, our country, our people, our nation will spend only 5% more this year on their pets.

 Down from the usual 10% more on their pets.

-Last year we spent 41.2 billion dollars on our pets.
+Last year, we spent $41.2 billion on our pets.

-This year we're only going to spend 43.4 billion, basically 2.2 billion more.
+This year, we're only going to spend $43.4 billion, basically $2.2 billion more.

 This is not good.